Vietnam.vn - Nền tảng quảng bá Việt Nam

 How much protein do we really need?

-"You should consume about 0.75g of protein per kilogram of body weight.
+"You should consume about 0.75g of protein per kg of body weight.
 However, people over 50 should increase to about 1g/kg because absorption capacity decreases with age.
 Those who do strength training should consume between 1.2 and 2g/kg of body weight," she said.

-The body cannot store excess protein, but will break it down into amino acids and excrete it or convert it into glucose and store it as fat.
+The body cannot store excess protein, but will break it down into amino acids and excrete it, or convert it into glucose and store it as fat.

 “If you consistently consume protein-rich foods but don’t exercise much, your body won’t be able to use all that protein, and the excess will be excreted,” says Thornton-Wood.